 In 2011, as part of the Spirit of Sittingbourne consortium, we were selected by Swale Borough Council as their development partner to regenerate Sittingbourne town centre in a £46m mixed-use scheme which is designed to breathe new life into the town and its local economy.
-We’re going to build a new station square to transform arrival in the town.
-A new cultural quarter, civic quarter with a new library, brand new public realm throughout the town centre.
-Combined with residential schemes the Spirit of Sittingbourne will generate £326m of economic improvement over the next ten years and will create 1100 jobs.
+We’re going to build a new station square to transform arrival in the town, a new cultural quarter, civic quarter with a new library, brand new public realm throughout the town centre.
+Combined with residential schemes the Spirit of Sittingbourne will generate £326m of economic improvement over the next ten years and will create over 1000 jobs.

 In summer 2008 we installed a 1960s commuter train carriage into a site next to Deptford High Street train station in south east London.
 We put it there to kickstart a £47m mixed-use PPP regeneration scheme in partnership with the London Borough of Lewisham.
 Currently under construction, the scheme includes a new residential building, restoration of an historic Victorian carriage ramp and a newly landscaped market yard.